-Request one copy of official transcripts from each institution of higher education attended and a résumé of work experience.
+Request one copy of official transcripts from each institution of higher education attended, and submit a résumé that highlights your program-related work experiences.
 All documents should be sent directly to the graduate school.

 An applicant to the graduate program in computer science is expected to have a strong background in computer science and mathematics.

 Five foundation courses introduce the student to algorithms and programming, computer organization and design, advanced data structures and discrete mathematics.
 Students holding a baccalaureate degree in computer science will normally be exempted from all foundation courses.